Built Bar is a delicious, nutritious snack bar made with natural ingredients and provides up to 17 grams of protein per serving.

 Everyone loves dessert.
 There really aren’t too many of us who would turn down something sweet, chocolatey, and decadent.
 What if there was a legitimately healthy protein bar that tasted like dessert?

 Built Bar has created that very thing.
-The company has taken real ingredients and formed them into a protein bar that’s light, fluffy, and coated in dark chocolate.
-With flavors like salted caramel chocolate and mint brownie delite, Built Bar conjures images and tastes of mouthwatering desserts that many would enjoy.
+The company has formed real ingredients into a protein bar that’s light, fluffy, and coated in dark chocolate.
+With flavors like salted caramel, cookies ‘n’ cream, and mint brownie, Built Bar conjures images and tastes of mouthwatering desserts that many would enjoy.

-With so many protein bars out there, how does Built Bar truly stack up when it comes to the essentials—ingredients, taste, and health?
+With so many protein bars out there, how does Built Bar stack up regarding the essentials—ingredients, taste, and health?
+Is this product affordable?
+Should you give it a try?
 Keep reading our Built Bar review to find out.

 About Built Bar

 Most protein bars don’t offer tons of flavors.
-Several of them offer a decent number of options, but Built Bar has gone above and beyond with 14 flavors to choose from.
-The company set out to create a tasty protein bar in a wide variety of flavors that people enjoy eating, and it seems they have succeeded.
+Several of them offer a decent number of options, but Built Bar has gone above and beyond with 18 flavors to choose from.
+The company set out to create a tasty protein bar in various flavors that people enjoy eating, and it seems they have succeeded.